Maximize returns.

 Rental history reports information such as an applicant’s previous addresses, how long the applicant resided at each address, and contact information for each landlord or property manager.
 A background check reveals any criminal records an applicant might have, along with public records indicating if an applicant is being sued for things that could affect the ability to pay the rent on time, such as a large medical bill or unpaid child support.

-Online tenant screening services that provide tenant credit reports, background checks, and more include:
+Online tenant screening services like RentPrep provide tenant credit reports, background checks, and more.

 4. Speak with current employer and landlord